hyphanet/website/content/pages/about.md

 : Since 2003, Florent has improved various aspects of the software and performed the project's system administration.
-In his day job, he is the Technical Director of [Matta Consulting](https://www.trustmatta.com), a boutique security consultancy firm.
+In his day job, he is the Technical Director of [Matta Consulting](https://www.trustmatta.com), a boutique security consultancy firm and currently works on [safepass.me](https://safepass.me), an Active Directory password filter.

 Michael Rogers